Frequently asked questions

 Do we have to arrange our own accommodation?

 Accommodation will be organised on your behalf on the Wednesday and Thursday night.
-You must make your own arrangements if you come early or stay late.
+You must make your own arrangements if you come early (before check-in) or stay late (after check-out).

 Meals will be provided throughout the three days of the workshop.
 Any incidentals (eg telephone calls, newspapers, drinks) must be paid for and settled with the venue on your departure.

 When can we gain access to our rooms at the workshop?

 Typically, bedroom check-in is after 3pm on the Wednesday and check out on the Friday is 12pm.
 A secure room for your luggage will be provided on the Wednesday and Friday.

 Will Wi-Fi be available at the workshop venue?